 - 1. Either go to the console of the Database Server or use SSH to access the server. - 2.
 Log in as user em7admin with the password you configured during setup. - 3.
-At the shell prompt, type the following: sudo phonehome sync - 4.
-Perform these steps on each Database Server in your PhoneHome configuration.
+At the shell prompt, type the following:

+4. Perform these steps on each Database Server in your PhoneHome configuration.